 Frank LaRocca, brother of Diana’s grandfather and defacto father Ned, was a violinist and music director in Decatur, Illinois.

-Phone directories list a Frank LaRocca and wife Rose in Los Angeles, 1930.
+Phone directories list a Frank LaRocca and wife Rose in Los Angeles.
 The couple resided at 2303 Gatewood.
+Frank was a violinist and conductor.

-Ned, his wife Virginia LaRocca and their 9 year old daughter Donna, joined Frank and Rose in Los Angeles.
-The family moved into a house located at 2234 Shoredale Ave., about two blocks away from Frank and Rose on Gatewood.
+Ned, his wife Virginia LaRocca and their 9-year-old daughter Donna, join Frank and Rose in Los Angeles.
+The family moved into a house located at 2234 Shoredale Ave. located about two blocks away from Frank and Rose on Gatewood.

 (Per LA phone directories seen in the LAPL and voter registration ancestry.com)

-This neighborhood is very close to Elysian Park, the LA River and Riverside Drive.
-This was well before “the 5” freeway was built.
+This neighborhood is very close to Elysian Park, the LA River and Riverside Drive, well before “the 5” freeway was built.

-1937: Frank is admitted to Methodist Hospital with peritonitis/perforated duodena.
+1937: According to his death certificate, Frank is admitted to Methodist Hospital with peritonitis/perforated duodena.
 After one week in the hospital, Frank dies, having contracted pneumonia two day previous.

 He is buried in his home town of Peoria, Illinois.